emb-riscv/specs-markdown/exceptions-and-interrupts.md

 Some exceptions cannot be disabled, and handlers to process them should always be installed.

-Some exceptions are **resumable**, i.e. execution can continue to the next instruction (for example the illegal instruction handler can implement a custom instruction and resume).
+Some exceptions are **resumable**, i.e. an execution can continue to the next instruction (for example the illegal instruction handler can implement a custom instruction and resume).